DRC 2023 art project announced, artists wanted

-RACINE — The Downtown Racine Corp.’s 22nd annual public art project will feature decorated four-foot letters of "Love" and "I Love Racine" that will be displayed and available to view throughout downtown from June through mid-September.
+RACINE — The Downtown Racine Corp.’s 22nd annual public art project will feature decorated large 4-foot letters of "Love" and "I Love Racine" which will be displayed and available to view throughout downtown from June through mid-September.

 “We’re so proud that we are one of only a few communities in the entire nation that has displayed a public art project in downtown for over 20 years,” said Kelly Kruse, Downtown Racine Corp. executive director.